LaunchCoderGirlSTL/web_dev_2_instructions/using_git_2.md

 each person make a different change...

->person 1 - add another local git command (something about git branching wouldn't be a bad idea)
+>person 1 - add another commiting changes command (something about adding or commiting wouldn't be a bad idea)

->person 2 - add another remote git command
+>person 2 - add another branching command (we just learned some things, but you can also google)

->person 3 - change some styles... like the color of something or add a description to the title
+>person 3 - change some styles... like the color of something or add a description of what this site is...

-once everyone has their changes added and committed on their respective branches... continue...
+once everyone has their changes added and committed on their respective branches on their local repositories... continue...

 **The Collaboration - Pull Before You Push (your changes)**